Love's Labours Lost in Space: Production

 When the Zapp Brannigan role was originally cast, the creators chose Saturday Night Live alumnus and semi-frequent Simpsons voice actor Phil Hartman.
 When Hartman was murdered by his wife in 1998, however, the role was given to Billy West (who was already cast as Phillip Fry, Professor Farnsworth, Dr. Zoidberg, and others).
-Though David X. Cohen credits West with using his own take on the character, West has stated that he did imitate Hartman to a certain extent in his portrayal, along with modelling it after some "big, old-time dumb announcers" with whom Phil and himself had been fascinated.
+Though David X. Cohen credits West with using his own take on the character, West has stated that he did imitate Hartman to a certain extent in his portrayal, along with modelling it after some "big, old-time dumb announcers" with whom he and Phil had been fascinated.
 Billy West also did the voice of the entity of pure energy that Amy introduced to Leela.
 According to DVD commentary, during West's recording for that character, the studio was shut down because the producers and audio engineers thought there was a feedback problem (because of how high and cracking the voice was), not knowing until later that Billy West can produce that kind of vocal effect naturally.
 The painting in Zapp's "Lovenasium" is an imitation of John F. Kennedy's official presidential portrait.

-Broadcast and reception
+Reception

 In 2006, IGN listed this episode as number two in their list of the top 25 Futurama episodes, noting particularly the scenes between Leela and Brannigan in his quarters and the resulting hilarity.
 The episode was dropped off the list in IGN's 2019 reassessment.
 Zack Handlen of The A.V.
 Club gave the episode an A, stating, "'Love’s Labours Lost In Space' is a stronger episode than 'I, Roommate' for a few reasons.
 It helps to see the show finally exploring some place that isn’t immediately familiar; unlike apartment hunting or even the Moon, Vergon 6 is unusual enough to expand the scope of the show’s possibilities.
 The montage of the crew trying to capture various bizarre animals is inventive and clever, and the fact that the story has a legitimate genre feel to it is a nice change of pace from the previous two episodes.
 And the story is just better structured.
 The fact that Nibbler excretes dark matter (aka starship fuel) is maybe a cheat, but it’s an earned cheat; the actual crux of the plot happens when Leela, faced with a choice between dying on the collapsing planet and throwing her new pet out an airlock, chooses death.
 It establishes Leela as legitimately heroic, even if she doesn’t have a plan to save everyone, and it leaves Zapp the loser, which is as it should be."